Odyseus/CinnamonTools/__app__/docs_sources/includes/cinnamontools-dev-notes.rst

 HTML assets
 ^^^^^^^^^^^

-- Bootstrap 3 is used as a CSS framework. *Planing on moving to Bootstrap 4 with its default theme.*
+- `Bootstrap 4 <https://getbootstrap.com/>`__ is used as a CSS framework.
+No Bootstrap JavaScript plugins nor jQuery is used.
+- `Bootswatch's Flatly theme <https://bootswatch.com/flatly/>`__ is used as Bootstrap theme.
+Only because the colors of the default Bootstrap theme are abhorrent.
 - JavaScript is only used for the page localization mechanism and a smooth scroll effect when clicking in-line links.